timschott/interview-prep/ds/ml-conceptual.md

       * document frequency is: total number of documents / [how many documents it appears in + 1]
         * we add zero to the denom so we don't divide by 0
       * accumulate this as tf-idf w/ : tf * log(df)
+        * in practice, it usually makes sense to zero out negative scores
+        * since a word used in all docs has a tf-idf of 0 because it possesses no explanatory power
     * 4 - assemble these numbers at document D for every word in Vocab
   * once we have these metrics, we can carry out exercises like for example making an embedding for each word by slicing it up and making a vector for each word
 * what is dependency parsing?